akosblack/ppt_script/README.md

   The ppt input file should be a pptx file with the following structure:
   - Where you want to replace the data you should write the keyword in.
 The keyword should be the same as in the excel file.
 Like this: "<keyword1>"

+## Output
+  The output file will be in the output directory.
+The name of the file will be the same as the input file name but with a timestamp at the end.
+The new file should now contain the replaced data.

 ## How to create an executeable file from project:
   - Install pyinstaller with command